Best Extended Car Warranties in South Carolina of 2026

 5. Read the fine print

 Before signing, always ask for a sample contract and read it carefully.
 Many claim denials happen simply because the broken part wasn’t included in the plan.
-For instance, Laurene from Swansea was frustrated that her “claim was denied as I was told that they don’t cover gaskets.”
+Laurene from Swansea reported her frustration when her “claim was denied as I was told that they don’t cover gaskets.”

 Pay close attention to the “exclusions” section to see what isn't covered, such as preexisting conditions.
 It’s also important to check the cancellation policy.